Mechuka: Highways

-Mechukha has recently been connected by a strategic road to Tato and Aalo (formerly called Along), leading to increased development in the area.
-Mechukha has since become a subdivisional headquarters.
+Aalo-Tato-Mechukha-Yorlung-Lamang Highway (ATMYL Road), from Aalo (formerly called Along) to Tato, Mechuka, Yorlung, Lamang, and Lola Pass on LAC will be completed by March 2026 (September 2025 update).
+From Yorlung, the road forks into two, Yorlung-Lamang Road to north to Lamang BOP on LAC and Yorlung-Trijunction Road to northwest to Trijunction BOP on LAC.
+Aalo-Mechuka section is two-lane highway.
+Mechukha has become a subdivisional headquarters.

-The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, (will intersect with the proposed East-West Industrial Corridor Highway) and will pass through Mechuka, alignment map of which can be seen here and here.
+The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, (will intersect with the proposed East-West Industrial Corridor Highway) and will pass through Mechuka.

 Tourism

-Mechukha is gradually becoming a popular tourist destination in Arunachal Pradesh due to its scenic beauty, exotic tribes, gentle hills and snow-capped mountains and Siyom River (locally known as Yargyap Chu).
+Mechukha is gradually becoming a tourist destination in Arunachal Pradesh due to its scenery, exotic tribes, gentle hills and snow-capped mountains and Siyom River (locally known as Yargyap Chu).
 The Siyom River, which flows through Mechukha also provides a scenic view in the valley.

-The major tourist attraction here is a 400-year-old Buddhist Monastery, which is located at a hilltop in the westernmost part of Mechukha.
-Numerous ancient statues can also be found here.
-Accommodations are available at Tourist lodges and Inspection Bungalow and a few hotels are also coming up to meet the increasing influx of tourists from the country and abroad.
-The people of Adi tribe have resided in the Menchukha valley since time immemorial in the periphery of Mechukha valley in the villages of Gapo, Pauk, Padusa, Lipusi, Hiri, Purying, Rapum, Charung, Rego and Kart gumjipang, barang gang, shorang dhem, etc.
+One of the main tourist attractions is a 400-year-old Buddhist monastery, which is located at a hilltop in the westernmost part of Mechukha.
+A number of ancient statues can also be found here.
+The people of Adi tribe have resided in the Menchukha valley since time immemorial in the periphery of Mechukha valley in the villages of Gapo, Pauk, Padusa, Lipusi, Hiri, Purying, Rapum, Charung, Rego and Kart gumjipang, barang gang, and shorang dhem.

-A new giant flying squirrel was discovered and described from the area by noted naturalist of North East India Dr. Anwaruddin Choudhury, who named Mechuka's giant flying squirrel Petaurista mechukaensis.
+A new giant flying squirrel was discovered and described from the area by the naturalist of North East India Dr. Anwaruddin Choudhury, who named Mechuka's giant flying squirrel Petaurista mechukaensis.
 The IUCN RedList has classified it as a Data Deficient species.